Kevin-Murtaugh/Schedulizer/README.md

 Be sure to install all required npm packages by running the command `npm install` in the terminal, then follow these instructions:

-1. First an account needs to be created then log in using the same information
+1. First an account needs to be created, this will be your Admin Account which you will use to setup the rest of the staff.

 2. Once logged in user will be directed to the dashboard with the current weeks schedule and a navbar of their options depending on the type of account